Cast: Ranveer Singh, Sonakshi sinha, Adil Hussain, Barun chanda

 Running Time: 153 minutes

 It’s the little nuances of Bengal and the bygone era that has been beautifully captured in Vikramaditya Motwani’s Lootera.
-Filled with some really good romantic moments, while presenting you with the complexities of the characters, this mixture of romance, innocent light hearted moments, and some gems which make your eyes a little moist and makes Lootera, a good movie.
+Filled with some really good romantic moments, while presenting you with the complexities of the characters, this mixture of romance, innocent light-hearted moments make your eyes a little moist and makes Lootera, a good movie.
 The intensity grows on you as the film progresses, only to form a lump in your throat towards the end as you leave the theatre.

 Things take a turn, and they are separated.
 Only to meet later, knowing that they still love each other, yet not feasible to be together.
 The story is about why they were separated and how they meet again and what happens post that.

 It works all fine, except for the fact that the many of the available talent at Motwane’s disposal wasn’t used.
 Be it Adil hussain of English Vinglish fame (playing the cop), or Divya dutta (playing the maid of sonakshi in the second half).
 A little more on these characters would have worked wonders.
-Although Vikrant Massey as Ranveer’s friend is impressive and so is Bikram chanda as the Manikpur Zamindar.
+Although Vikrant Massey as Ranveer’s friend is impressive and so is Bikram chanda as the Manikpur Zamindar, playing Sonakshi’s father.

 Sonakshi Sinha is undoubtedly the star of the movie displaying amazing understanding of the character, pulling off the Bengali look with élan and making you feel sorry for her character which goes through so much for the sake of love.